| About the document | |

 6.1.1 Fixed electrical installations should be regularly tested and inspected as they can deteriorate due to several factors which include, wear and tear, corrosion, excessive loading, aging and environmental issues.
 Dangerous installations can also occur due to incidences of unauthorised electrical alteration being carried out by, or on behalf of the tenant, vandalism, and neglect.

-6.1.2 Unsatisfactory electrical installations can lead to hazards such as fire and electrical shock and therefore they should be tested and inspected at regular intervals to check whether they remain in satisfactory condition for continued use.
+6.1.2 Unsatisfactory electrical installations can lead to hazards such as fire and electrical shock and therefore they should be tested and inspected before a new tenancy and during an existing tenancy at regular intervals to check whether they remain in satisfactory condition for safe continued use.
 An effective responsive repairs programme is also important to ensure that hazards and defects can be inspected and rectified on an ad-hoc basis.

 6.1.3 Where electrical installations are reaching the end of their life, planned programmes should be in place to upgrade and replace these, and often it is appropriate to coordinate this work alongside elemental improvement work such as kitchen replacements and void refurbishment work.’

-6.2 In-order to eliminate and reduce the risks resulting from the exposure to unsafe electrical installations and infrastructure, the council have a periodic inspection and testing programme in place which is carried out by appropriately qualified electrical engineers.
+6.2 In-order to eliminate and reduce the risks resulting from the exposure to unsafe electrical installations and infrastructure, the council have periodic testing programmes in place which are carried out by appropriately qualified electrical engineers.

-6.3 The maximum period between inspection and testing of electrical installations for both houses and flats, and communal areas, should be no longer than five years.
+6.3 The maximum period between inspection and testing of electrical installations and equipment for both houses and flats, and communal areas, should be no longer than five years or where the most recent report requires inspection and testing to take place by an earlier date no later than that date.

-6.4 Inspection and testing is also carried out at every change of occupancy, including prior to the reletting of empty and homes and as part of Mutual Exchanges.
+6.5 Inspection and testing is also carried out at every change of occupancy before a new tenancy starts, and prior to the reletting of empty homes and as part of Mutual Exchanges.

-6.5 Upon completion of each test/inspection, an Electrical Inspection Condition Report (EICR) is completed and will be made available to residents upon request.
-The EICR will state the testing engineers' recommendation as to when the installation should be next inspected, up to an interval of no more than five years.
+The record will state the testing engineers’ recommendation as to when the installation should be next inspected, up to an interval of no more than five years.
 The engineer will make this decision based on their assessment of the overall condition of the electrical installation.

 7. Defects